oakes/play-clj/README.md

 ; define a screen, where all the action takes place (defscreen main-screen
-  ; all the screen functions get a map called "screen" containing various ; important values, and a list called "entities" for storing game objects
+  ; all the screen functions get a map called "screen" containing various ; important values, and a vector called "entities" for storing game objects

-  ; the entities list is immutable, so in order to update it you must simply ; return a new list at the end of each screen function
+  ; the entities vector is immutable, so in order to update it you must simply ; return a new vector at the end of each screen function

   ; this function runs only once, when the screen is first shown :on-show